dpdonohue/gabion/README.md

 5. Install Git
 http://git-scm.com/book/en/Getting-Started-Installing-Git

-6. Get the Gabi code base from GitHub cd to your workspace directory and run git clone https://github.com/dpdonohue/gabion.git
+6. Get the Gabi code base from GitHub.
+You will need a GitHub account, and to be added to the gabion project.
+Create a directory "gabion" within your workspace directory.  cd into the gabion directory.
+Next, run git clone https://github.com/dpdonohue/gabion.git

 7. On your Android device, go to Settings and turn on USB Debugging

 8. Connect your Android device to your computer via USB

 9. Run it.
-From within your workspace/gabion directory, run ionic run android
+From within your gabion directory, run ionic run android

 10. To distribute it, your must sign it.